 Alphecca, Alpha Coronae Borealis (α CrB), is the brightest star in the constellation Corona Borealis, the Northern Crown.
 Also known as Gemma, Alpha CrB is an eclipsing binary star system that marks the jewel in the crown of the Greek mythical princess Ariadne.
 Ariadne’s crown is represented by a semicircle of relatively bright stars that gives Corona Borealis its name.
 Alphecca has an average apparent magnitude of 2.23 and lies at an approximate distance of 75 light years from Earth.

 Alpha Coronae Borealis is an eclipsing binary system consisting of two main sequence stars of the spectral types A0V and G5V that orbit each other with a period of 17.3599 days and an eccentricity of 0.370.
 The average distance between the stars is 0.20 astronomical units.
 During their orbit, the stars come within 0.13 astronomical units of each other and go as far apart as 0.27 astronomical units.
 The orbit is inclined at an angle of 88.2° to our line of sight and, as a result, we see the stars eclipse each other as they orbit.
 The eclipses cause the system’s brightness to vary from magnitude 2.21 to 2.32.
-The amplitude of the variations is too small to be noticed by the naked eye.
+The amplitude of the variations is too small to be noticed by the unaided eye.

 The primary component in the system is the white, class A0 main sequence star.
 It has a mass 2.58 times that of the Sun and a radius between 2.89 and 3.04 times solar.
 With an effective temperature of 9,700 K, the star is 74 times more luminous than the Sun.
 It is a fast spinner, with a projected rotational velocity of 139 km/s.
 The star’s estimated age is 314 million years.